JuliaAstro/LombScargle.jl/README.md

 julia> Pkg.add("LombScargle")
 ```

-Older versions are also available for Julia 0.4.
+Older versions are also available for Julia 0.4 and 0.5.

 Usage
 -----